Skip to main content

 }

 A marketing agency monitors social-reactions for 200 mid-market SaaS companies.
-When SecureStack’s CEO post about a new feature receives 8.6x the normal engagement, it is clear that a product launch is underway.
+When SecureStack’s CEO post about a new feature receives 8.6x the normal engagement, a product launch is clearly underway.
 The agency’s SDR reaches out within 24 hours, offering post-launch marketing support.
-The timing is precise because the signal captured the moment the market started paying attention.
+The timing works because the signal captured the moment the market started paying attention, not a week after.

 Signal 3: Influencer Engagement